Student Experience

 Pepper was part of a remarkable founding generation that transformed environmental studies into one of UC Santa Cruz’s flagship programs.
 He speaks with deep respect and gratitude about the colleagues who provided the institutional framework and platform upon which the program emerged.

-“It was founding chairman Dick Cooley who brought a warrior spirit and a global perspective in launching the environmental studies program,” Pepper recalls.
-As a freshly minted Ph.D. from Michigan, Cooley had joined the Conservation Foundation where he helped shepherd Rachel Carson to complete her seminal book Silent Spring, the book credited with igniting the modern environmental movement in the United States.
-UC Santa Cruz’s College Eight, which Pepper was a founder of in 1972, was named Rachel Carson College in 2016.
+As a freshly minted Ph.D. from Michigan, Cooley had joined the Conservation Foundation where he helped shepherd ecologist Rachel Carson to complete her seminal book Silent Spring, the book credited with igniting the modern environmental movement in the United States.
+UC Santa Cruz’s College Eight, of which Pepper was a founder in 1972, was named Rachel Carson College in 2016.

 At UC Santa Cruz, Cooley also recruited assistant professor Gerald Bowden, an environmental lawyer, who, like Pepper, arrived in 1972.
-Although Bowden’s academic strength was in environmental law and policy, his approach to teaching stressed the need for undergraduate students to think and write clearly, to develop the capacity for critical thought, and to understand complex topics well enough to communicate effectively.
+Although Bowden’s academic strength was in environmental law and policy, his approach to teaching stressed the pressing need for students to think and write clearly, to develop the capacity for critical thought, and to understand complex topics well enough to communicate effectively.

 “Jerry was a champion of academic rigor,” Pepper notes.
 “He was central to debunking the image of environmental studies as glorified tree-hugging.”